Definition of ‘Racing on Highways’

 - Traffic Interference- purposefully causing the movement of traffic to slow or stop for any race, competition, contest, test, or exhibition.

-Where the alleged conduct concerns a defendant driving, Florida’s ‘Racing on Highways’ statute cannot be applied unless vehicles are competing with each other.
+Where the offense arises from a defendant driving, Florida’s ‘Racing on Highways’ statute cannot be applied unless vehicles are competing with each other.
 Reaves v.
 State, 979 So.
 2d 1066, 1072 (Fla.
 1st DCA 2008).

 Meaning of the Term ‘Race’